Rafels/Assignment-1/Assignment1_s929574.markdown

 ## Exercise 8
 ***Write a program either in C or C++ that checks whether a given triangle is equilateral, isosceles or scalene.***

-The program starts by prompting the user to enter the lenght of the three sides.
-When the values have been entered they are compared to each other by using several if-else statements.
+The program starts by prompting the user to enter the length of the three sides.
+When the values have been entered, they are compared to each other by using several if-else statements.
-The first if-else statement is checks if all of the values are equal to each other, then prints out if it is equilateral.
+The first if-else statement is checks if all the values are equal, then prints out if it is equilateral.
-The second if-else statement checks if two of the values are equal to each other and different from the third value.
+The second if-else statement checks if two of the values are equal and different from the third value.
-The third and final if-statement checks if all of the values are un-equal to each other.
+The third and final if-statement checks if all the values are un-equal.
 Each of the statements print out the result if the statement is true.

 ## The Code